zyx0124/EC601HWopencv/README.md

 3. The adaptive threshold is useful when there are the lightness of the image is quite different in different area of the image

+In-class Exercises: Template matching.

+I put the specific codes in the template python file, after running the program, the result is almost the same as the TA shown in clase.
+The location of the template image in the source image is [240,160]